Permanent Total Disability

 He will likely be entitled to temporary total disability benefits designed to cover medical bills, lost wages during the time he cannot return to work, and the cost of rehabilitative care.
 At some point in the future, after trying several times to restore mobility and sensation, surgeons determine worker will never recover from his on-the-job fall injury.
 While there are other surgeries that could be performed, surgeons decided that everything feasible to reverse the paralysis has already been attempted, and worker has reached a point of maximum medical improvement (MMI).Permanency of Work Injury

 Once an injured worker has reached maximum medical benefits, there are options as to the next course of action.
-At the Law Offices of Jeffery S. Glassman, LLC, our workers’ compensation attorneys in Massachusetts know sometimes it is necessary to challenge a finding of MMI.
+At the Law Offices of Jeffery S. Glassman, LLC, our legal team in Massachusetts know sometimes it is necessary to challenge a finding of MMI.
 It may be possible to obtain a second opinion from another healthcare provider to determine if there really is another medical option that will help increase chances of a better recovery.

 On the other hand, if MMI has been reached, it will be necessary to apply for permanent total disability benefits.
 PTD benefits are designed to compensate the injured worker for medical bills, lost wages from future earnings worker would have earned had he been able to return to work, and the cost of ongoing medical care.